margaretmf/margaretmf.github.io/keycreativewriting.md

 I am a heart in a sea of hearts crying out to love more.

-I am a set of eyes in a set of eyes looking to see the good.
+I am a set of eyes in a sea of eyes looking to see the good.

 <br>